Agmatidine: Physiology

 Conjugation of agmatine moiety at the C2 carbon of C34 induces a tautomeric conversion of C34 which alters its hydrogen bonding pattern, enabling it to pair with adenosine instead of guanosine.
 The modification is essential for decoding of AUA codons and a tRNA without the modification is not aminoacylated with isoleucine.
 Moreover, it has been shown that agmatine is an essential metabolite for the viability of Thermococcus kodakaraensis.

-All of the currently sequenced euryarchaeal and crenarchaeal genomes contain only one annotated isoleucine tRNA and three tRNAs with the CAU anticodon (annotated as methionine tRNAs).
-Therefore, it is very likely that all members of nanoarchaea and korarchaea use agmatidine modification to selectively read AUA codons.
+The currently sequenced euryarchaeal and crenarchaeal genomes contain only one annotated isoleucine tRNA and three tRNAs with the CAU anticodon (annotated as methionine tRNAs).
+Therefore, it is very likely that most if not all of these archaeal clades use agmatidine modification to selectively read AUA codons.
 However, currently sequenced genomes from nanoarchaea and korarchaea contain two isoleucine tRNAs, one of which has UAU anticodon (which is probably converted into ψAψ in-vivo).
 Therefore, it is thought that these classes of archaea follow a eukaryote-like strategy to solve the AUA decoding problem.